National Pension Scheme (NPS)

 Rs 1,00,000 (corporate) + Rs 50,000 (individual) = Rs 1,50,000

-For simplicity, say he invests this amount monthly which makes his monthly contribution to Rs 8,333.33 (corporate, 1L / 12) and Rs 4166.66 (individual, 50K / 12) respectively.
+To keep the calculations simple, let us say he invests this amount monthly which makes his monthly contribution to Rs 8,333.33 (corporate, 1L / 12) and Rs 4166.66 (individual, 50K / 12) respectively.
 Considering a moderate hike of 5% in salary per year, his corporate contribution will also increase by 5% per year and the individual contribution will stay fixed at Rs 4166.66 per month.

 Historically, NPS has given an average annual return of 10-11%.
 For this example, let us keep the return a little extra conservative, say 8.5%.